IMBUS-Fundamentals

 • VA the RV

-• VA the LA and apply Color to interatrial septum
+• VA the LA and use Color over the interatrial septum

 • VA the MV